By Todd Martin

 Once again, the magic begins with Spirit Spectacular, the annual showcase featuring Killeen ISD’s four high school bands.
 Ellison hosts the fundraising event for the 37th time.

-This year’s spectacle is scheduled 8 p.m.
-Saturday, August 26 at Leo Buckley Stadium, two days before the first day of school.
+This year’s spectacle is re-scheduled for 8 p.m.
+Saturday, Sept.
+9 at Leo Buckley Stadium, two days before the first day of school.
 Tickets are $6.
 Children under 3 get in free.

 Spirit Spectacular culminates summer band, which began July 17 for drum majors and percussion and a week later for the rest of the band members.